Mokaz/SPARK-martin-project/README.md

 ```

 ## Connect to drone through telemetry radio
+Connect the telemetry radio to the Jetson by USB on the drone.
+See details [wiki page on Baseboard setup](https://github.com/Mokaz/SPARK-martin-project/wiki/Baseboard-setup#jetson-configured-system-services) for info on how this was set up.

-On Ground Computer connect telemetry radio and run:
+On Ground Computer connect the telemetry radio and run:
 ```bash
 screen /dev/ttyUSB0 57600
 ```